ofirtal/rockchip_firmware_crawler/README.md

 in order to run this, you will need to configure mongo_atlas_connect.py => change "addres_to_mongo" to your own Atlas address. make sure it contains your username and password.

+the from your CMD:
+CD to file location
+run "crawler_main.py [website_url]"

+this was intended to run over www.rockchipfirmware.com: run "crawler_main.py https://www.rockchipfirmware.com"